Perspectives in the food industry

 Do you carry out analyses in the factory or do you commission them from external laboratories?
 In the past, we performed most of the tests in the plant.
 Now, however, analyses for allergens are referred to external independent laboratories with better abilities to detect correctly the presence of allergens.
 Furthermore, they provide validated and certified results.

 Do you think, like most food companies and diagnostic kit makers, that thresholds should be set?
 Why do you think European legislators do not set them?
 For years, the scientific community has been challenged by the concept of thresholds, both at a European and at a global level.
 The fact that it is not possible to identify with full certainty a minimum amount of allergen under which there is adequate consumer protection affects the effort to set limits.
 The European Food Safety Agency (EFSA) itself, in its document dated 2014, did not provide any allergen thresholds other than for gluten and sulphites.
-The lack of rob
+The lack of robust, scientific data that relate

 Download content now